olozl/TravelMate/README.md

 An android app to seek for a travel guide

 ### To Build
-TravelMate requires that Android Studio be installed on your window device.
+TravelMate requires that Android Studio be installed on your device.

 ### To Run